mereluo/120-DS-Interview-Questions/statistical-inference.md

     - *The probability of obtaining test results at least as extreme as the observed results, under the assumption that the null hypothsis is correct.
 A very small p-value means that such an extreme observed outcome would be very unlikely under the null hypothesis.*
   - type-1 error (false positives): rejecting Ho when Ho is true
   - type-2 error (false negatives): not rejecting Ho when Ha is true
+  - E.g., suppose that a vaccine study produced a p-value of 0.04.
+This p-value indicates that if the vaccine had no effect, you would obtain the observed differeence or more extreme difference in 4% of studies.
+  - Suppose that we want to know the average height of men in the US.
+We get the measurement of a sample of men in the US with an average height of 175 cm.
+The question then is assuming the true average height is 175 cm, how likely will we observe the data.
+If the p-value is very low (<0.05), it means that assuming the true average height is 175 cm the chance that we observe this data is very low or the data we observe is very extreme, thus we believe the true value should not be 175 cm.

 #### 10. You are AirBnB and you want to test the hypothesis that a greater number of photographs increases the chances that a buyer selects the listing.
 How would you test this hypothesis?
   - For randomly selected listings with more than 1 pictures, hide 1 random picture for group A, and show all for group B. Compare the booking rate for the two groups.